csalgo70/DevLabs/EvalAzureDocDb.md

 >> - Check out document
 >> - Update decision by updating some fields in the JSON.
 >> - Check in document

+##Pending Investigations
+ - Performance based on say 10,000 documents ( currently 5000 is daily avg. )
+ - Encryption / Decryption
+ - Modelling ( Wrap the original payload into document payload with checkout status / permissions ) -- We can model Account Info / Payment Info as separate collection as its unique by ID.